Apikshya/mynote/README.md

 **Signup/Signin:
 Enter a username and password on the Signup page.
-Use the Signin link to go to the login page and log in with the same credentials.
+Use the Signin link to go to the Signin page and Sign in with the same credentials.

 **Notes Page:
 The Sidebar has an Add Note option.